 “Glazes vary in composition,” the woman said.
-“Raw materials may have been more abundant in certain periods, or in certain regions.
+“Raw materials may have been more abundant during certain periods, or in certain regions.
 The chemists were jealous.”

-A new server approached.
-Canapés were offered, rounds of dark bread with melted cheese, topped possibly by truffles; at any rate, by some pebble-shaped fungus.
+A server approached.
+Canapés, rounds of dark bread with melted cheese, topped, possibly, by truffles; by, at any rate, some pebble-shaped fungus.
 The man took two.
 The woman declined.
 Gabriel scrupulously accepted one.
 He had been admonished, at the age of ten, for “taking too much”; he had been self-conscious on such occasions ever since.
-Another server came their way, with drinks.

 “…kept meticulous records, however.”

-Gabriel, head turned auditing this exchange, was startled when someone grabbed his hand.
+Gabriel, auditing this exchange, was startled when someone grabbed his hand.

 “Why won’t you say hello?”
 Eva smiled at the woman, nodded at the man.
 “Dr. Cjevac.”
-She tugged.
-Gabriel stood.
+She tugged Gabriel to his feet.
 She tucked her arm through his and propelled him.
 He puzzled over which half of the couple answered to that name, or whether they answered to it collectively.

 “You embarrass me,” Eva whispered.

-“Much of little note,” Presby was saying to Henderson Young.
+“Much of little note,” Presby said to Henderson Young.
 “Yet…”

-He turned.
-He cast upon Eva a look of warm sympathy; he extended the eyeglasses, sketching encompassing circles.
-“We find desirable items from the interwar era.”
+He cast upon Eva a look of warm sympathy; the eyeglasses sketched encompassing circles, “we find desirable items from the interwar era.”
 His vowel-work on the word “era” was extraordinary.
 “Individuals, rather than starve, relinquished heirlooms.”

 “It was a period of great poverty in Europe,” Young remarked.